top of page

 Preparing for Hibernation

-Before entering torpor, skunks gain extra weight by consuming large quantities of food to build up fat reserves.
-This fat serves animals as a vital energy source during the winter months when food is scarce.
-Skunks also look for suitable den sites, such as abandoned burrows or hollow logs, to stay warm and provide protection from the elements.
+Before entering skunk hibernation, skunks eat large quantities of food to build up fat reserves, which serve as a crucial energy source during the winter months when food is scarce.
+As part of their skunk behaviour, they seek out suitable den sites, such as abandoned burrows or hollow logs, to stay warm and protect themselves from harsh weather conditions.
+These dens help maintain stable body temperatures and provide shelter until spring brings warmer conditions, allowing skunks to exit their torpor and resume normal activities.

 Skunks in Dens